Placements

 • With a Supervisor who will provide consistent guidance and supervision throughout

-• Related to teacher candidate’s Specialty – this requirement is waived for the BEd Classes of 2021 and 2022*
+• Related to teacher candidate’s Specialty – this requirement is waived for the BEd Class of 2024*

-• Have an AFE Proposal and final reports, developed by the Teacher Candidate in consultation with the AFE Supervisor, approved by the Teacher Education Office
+• For the Class of 2024: Have an AFE Proposal and final reports, developed by the Teacher Candidate in consultation with the AFE Supervisor, approved by the Teacher Education Office

 *While the Specialty requirement has been waived for the years noted, Teacher Candidates are still encouraged to connect their AFE to their Specialty when possible.